lenderpanel

 Recently asked questions about conveyancing in Battersea

-My wife and I have hit a brick wall in trying to purchase the freehold in Battersea.
-Can the Leasehold Valuation Tribunal adjudicate on premiums?
+I have given up trying to purchase the freehold in Battersea.
+Can this matter be resolved via the Leasehold Valuation Tribunal?

-Most definitely.
-We can put you in touch with a Battersea conveyancing firm who can help.
+Most certainly.
+We are happy to put you in touch with a Battersea conveyancing firm who can help.

-An example of a Lease Extension decision for a Battersea property is 150A Albert Palace Mansions Lurline Gardens in July 2013.
+An example of a Lease Extension decision for a Battersea flat is 150A Albert Palace Mansions Lurline Gardens in July 2013.
 The Tribunal determined that the premium payable for the new lease of the subject property was £42,069 This case was in relation to 1 flat.
-The unexpired term as at the valuation date was 57.06 years.
+The unexpired residue of the current lease was 57.06 years.

 Last updated